is-bio/is-bio/docs/setup_website.md

 scp /path/to/local/computer/profile.jpeg root@the_server_ip:/srv/personal-brand-website-builder/app/assets/images/profile.jpg
 ```

 on your local computer.

-Then run
+Then on your server, run:

 ```shell
 cd /srv/personal-brand-website-builder